-Discussion paper for the Executive Committee of the WIM, p 13
+7 Schäfer, Laura et al.: "Form Follows Function - Designing a risk transfer clearing house", MCII 2016, Discussion paper for the Executive Committee of the WIM, p 13

-- 2. Drawing from previous discussions during the Excom meeting and the examples of clearing houses in the UN context, the main vehicle for the clearing house will be an online platform. - 3.
+- 1. The risk transfer clearing house needs to be embedded in and serve the efforts of the WIM to address loss and damage using risk transfer mechanism in comprehensive risk management approaches and its respective functions laid out in 2/CP.19.8 It thus needs to capitalise on the output of the Excom's initial two-year workplan, in particular of Action Area (AA) 2 (Enhance the understanding of, and promote, comprehensive risk management approaches) and AA7 (Encourage comprehensive risk management by the diffusion of information related to financial instruments and tools that address the risks of loss and damage).9 - 2.
+Drawing from previous discussions during the Excom meeting and the examples of clearing houses in the UN context, the main vehicle for the clearing house will be an online platform.10 - 3.
 The clearing house follows a needs based approach.
-Representatives of the target audience, the users will be engaged in the design of the clearing house and its content in order to ensure usability of the information.
-For this purpose the target audience, the users will be invited to answer to a needs assessment. - 4.
+Representatives of the target audience, the users will be engaged in the design of the clearing house and its content in order to ensure usability of the information.11 For this purpose the target audience, the users will be invited to answer to a needs assessment. - 4.
 Creators and managers of other international clearing houses need to be consulted during the initial design phase in order to learn from their good practices and identify synergies.
-Additionally, following the example of the UNFCCC web portal TT:CLEAR, the Climate Knowledge Brokers (CKB) Group could be consulted during the design phase of the clearing house. - 5.
+Additionally, following the example of the UNFCCC web portal TT:CLEAR, the Climate Knowledge Brokers (CKB13) Group could be consulted during the design phase of the clearing house. - 5.
 The clearing house will use wherever possible and suitable information, including on existing technical assistance, that is available from related climate information platforms and insurance initiatives, e.g. the G7 Initiative on Climate Risk Insurance "InsuResilience" and the Insurance Development Forum (IDF). - 6.
 The clearing house will facilitate information on potential risk transfer and insurance facilities that are available, and on how vulnerable countries can gain access to insurance for addressing relief, rehabilitation and potential permanent losses with special attention given to the LDCs and SIDS regarding their special circumstances and capacities.